sdi1982/fbinstant-phaser-typescript/README.md

 ```
 Output is bundle.js in dist folder

-The dist folder can be compressed and uploaded to Facebook Instant Games Hosting and tested
+The contents of dist folder can be compressed and uploaded to Facebook Instant Games Hosting and tested
+* this includes index.html aswell as assets folder and bundle.js

 ## Built with
 ### Development Dependencies